tarantool/doc/doc/reference/configuration/cfg_logging.rst

     * 6 – ``VERBOSE``
     * 7 – ``DEBUG``

-    By setting ``log_level``, you can enable logging of all classes below or equal to the given level.
-Tarantool prints its logs to the standard error stream by default, but this can be changed with the :ref:`log <cfg_logging-log>` configuration parameter.
+    By setting ``log_level``, you can enable logging of all events with severities above or equal to the given level.
+Tarantool prints logs to the standard error stream by default, but this can be changed with the :ref:`log <cfg_logging-log>` configuration parameter.